nyx-team/nyx/README.md

 token="TOKEN HERE"
 ```

-**Note:** the Name must be exactly `token` otherwise you will an error when trying to start the Bot.
+**Note:** the Name must be exactly `token` otherwise you will get an error when trying to start the Bot.